persuaded9041/poke-solus-fr/docs/FEATURES.md

     - TM53 (Ice Punch); Location: Celadon Dept. Store 2F (new Clerk)
     - TM54 (Thunderpunch); Location: Celadon Dept. Store 2F (new Clerk)
 - The text in the TM pamphlet on the top floor of Celadon Mansion reflects the increased number of total TMs.
+- The 3 elemental punch TMs each cost 3000p.

 #### New TM clerk